ragibasif/dotfiles/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Issue Template
+name: Bug Report
-about: Create a detailed issue to help improve the project
+about: Create a detailed bug report to help us improve the project
-title: "[Issue]: "
+title: "[Bug]: "
 labels: []
 assignees: []
 ---